 As we age, it’s common to experience facial wrinkles and soft-tissue volume loss.
-These issues can make us look older than we like, but there’s good news; You can rejuvenate your appearance with facial fillers!
-This is a non-invasive procedure and results are often impressive and long-lasting.
+These issues can make us and our facial features look older than we like, but there’s good news; You can recapture your youthful appearance with facial fillers!
+Facial balancing is a non-invasive procedure and results are often impressive and long-lasting.

-Below is more information about the available fillers, where you can have them injected, and more.
+Below is more information about facial balancing, the available facial balancing fillers, where you can have a dermal filler injected during a facial balancing treatment, and more.

 Facial Fillers Overview

-Facial fillers are gel-like chemicals injected under your skin to improve volume, smooth wrinkles, and soften creases.
-They also can be used to enhance facial contours.
-At least one million people per year in the US choose facial fillers, and it is often a cost-effective way to recapture your youth without having plastic surgery.
+Facial fillers (used in facial balancing) are gel-like chemicals injected under your skin to improve volume, smooth wrinkles, and soften creases.
+A dermal filler can also be used to enhance facial contours and give a more youthful appearance.
+At least one million people per year in the US choose facial fillers and facial balancing, because facial balancing is often a cost-effective way to recapture your youth without having plastic surgery.

 - Smooth out the lines around the mouth and nose, including marionette lines, smile lines, and parentheses.